 7. Business Expenses — Payment Methods:

 a.
 Direct Payment by Finance Department: Substantial invoices for the costs of air travel, hotel, conference rooms, etc., may be paid directly to the vendor by the Employer on approval by the Employer.
-All requests (vouchers) for direct payments must be submitted to the Finance Department at least five (5) working days before the date the payment is desired.
+All requests (vouchers) for direct payments must be submitted to the Auditor’s Office at least five (5) working days before the date the payment is desired.

 b.
-Business Expense Cash Advance: The Finance Department may advance Employer funds to employees to pay the cost of Employer business related expenses.
+Business Expense Cash Advance: The Auditor’s Office may advance Employer funds to employees to pay the cost of Employer business related expenses.
 Cash advance requested cannot exceed 75% of the total meals + transportation out of pocket estimates.
 Cash advances will be issued no more than two (2) business days prior to event.
-Unused portions of cash advances must be returned to Finance with receipts.
-All requests (vouchers) for advances must be submitted to the Finance Department at least five (5) working days before the date the advance is desired.
+Unused portions of cash advances must be returned to the Auditor’s Office with receipts.
+All requests (vouchers) for advances must be submitted to the Auditor’s Office at least five (5) working days before the date the advance is desired.

 c.
 Reimbursement: The third method of paying Employer business related expenses is reimbursement to employees who have used their own funds to pay such expenses and who request reimbursement pursuant to the procedures contained herein.